contao/docs/docs/manual/guides/manager-theme.en.md

 ### SQL-Dump

-You can create the current SQL-Dump of your installation via the [backup command](/en/cli/database-backups/) on the console.
+You can create the current SQL-Dump of your theme installation via the [backup command](/en/cli/database-backups/) on the console.
 Then copy the "var/backups" directory with your current SQL-Dump into the unzipped directory above.